-Showing me the path to my true self
+Showing me The Path to my True Self

 By being what some people would consider his weird authentic self, he showed me who I should become : the real me.
 He often told me : ‘have a look at the cars in this parking.
-Do you see many cars that are the same exact colour, year and brand?
+Do you see many cars that are the same exact color, year and brand?
 They are all different, just like us.’
 He was full of wisdom in a simple and bold way.
 And this wisdom went unnoticed by his own tribe all his life.
 He was an older copy of me in a way!

 He also told me often how getting mad was a loss of precious energy, as I was sharing with him the bad tempers of many of my family members, my mother in particular.
 He repeated often a French expression that would translate word by word to : ‘it takes more time for a cat to get down the curtains that it took it to go all the way up’.
 He was showing me that what I had experienced and seen from my parents was the wrong way to go for me.

-Becoming my ‘ganbatte’
+Becoming my ‘Ganbatte!’

-During the hardest times of my life, he became the most important and only role model and teacher I had.
+During the hardest times of my life, he became the most important role model and teacher I had.
 He allowed me to endure and persevere during everything I went through after that.
 He was my ‘ganbatte’.
 I still think about him or talk to him when things get hard.

-Without him, I don’t know wether I would have survived everything I went through or even became the better me, the real me, that was hidden under years of layers of obedience, by fear of rejection and conditional love.
+Without him, I don’t know whether I would have survived everything I went through or even became the better me, the real me, that was hidden under years of layers of obedience, by fear of rejection and conditional love.

-After many days of communicating by email back and forth with his daughter, I saw him….one last time.
+After many days of communicating by email back and forth with his daughter, I saw him, one last time!

-As I started wabbling words to him, tears started falling down on my cheeks, my voice breaking, I kept talking to him: ‘Mr. Charlebois, I came here to thank you for being in my life, for making me smile and laugh every day during the worst times of my life.
+As I started wabbling words to him, tears started falling down my cheeks.
+My voice breaking, I kept talking to him: ‘Mr. Charlebois, I came here to thank you for being in my life, for making me smile and laugh every day during the worst times of my life.
 I also want to let you know that you will keep living through me.
-I am now the one talking to strangers all the times, making jokes with them, and just like you, I am now able to see the world through solutions rather than problems.
-You were the most important role model I ever had in my life, you were like the father I wish I had.’
+I am now the one talking to strangers all the times, making jokes with them, and just like you, I am now able to see the world through the lens of solutions, rather than problems, like many.
+You were the most important role model for me, you were like the father I wish I had.’

 The nurses said he was in pain after that, but what I felt is that for the first time in his life, I showed him it was alright to listen to his emotions and what felt right for him.
 And it probably opened a very tightly closed gate of pain within himself, bringing back years of suppressed painful memories before letting it all go.
 It sounded to me like a painful primal cry before his final breath.
-It was my way of being his angel, to set him free from all his pain and past sufferings.
-I was the one being his angel that time.
+It was my way of being an angel for him, to set him free from all his pain and past sufferings.
+I was the one being his angel at that time.

-When I opened my email two days after, I felt in shock when I read the response, but I knew already that he would die soon after I had left.
-I had cried in the parking lot, feeling like falling apart into pieces, with nobody to share she depth of the pain I felt.
+When I opened my email two days after, I felt in shock, but I knew already that he would die soon after I had left.
+After I had left the hospital, I had cried in the parking lot, feeling like falling apart into pieces, with nobody to share the depth of the pain I felt.
 There were no words.
 I felt an intense sadness, almost like despair.
 I was unable to talk or see anyone for hours.